 This school is best suited to families living within the East and West Ilsley catchment who value education embedded in a strong community, appreciate a small-school ethos, and want their child known intimately by staff.
 The rural location is a feature for those who relish the Berkshire Downs landscape and village life; it is a genuine consideration for families requiring urban proximity or long-commute tolerance.
 The oversubscription means places are not guaranteed for those living at distance.
 For families who do secure a place and settle into the rhythm of the Ilsley villages, this school offers a formative, secure, academically strong primary experience that children will remember with genuine warmth.

 Yes.
 The school was rated Good by Ofsted in July 2022.
-Recent KS2 results place it in the elite tier: 97% of pupils met expected standard in reading, writing and mathematics combined, with scaled scores well above England average.
-The school ranks 48th in England nationally and 1st among Newbury primaries (FindMySchool data).
+Recent KS2 results show 70% of pupils met the expected standard in reading, writing and mathematics combined, with particularly strong mathematics and science outcomes.
+The school ranks 3,216th of 14,978 for primary academic measures and 4th among Newbury primaries in the current FindMySchool data.
 Behaviour is exceptional; pupils feel safe and are proud of their school.
 Pastoral care is a particular strength.

-In the most recent published data, 97% of pupils reached expected standard in reading, writing and mathematics.
-Reading scaled score was 112 (England average 100); mathematics 111 (100); GPS 114 (101).
-At the higher standard, 60% achieved in reading, 70% in mathematics, and 70% in GPS.
-These figures place the school among England's highest-performing primaries.
+In the current 2025 dataset, 70% of pupils reached the expected standard in reading, writing and mathematics.
+Reading scaled score was 105; mathematics 111; GPS 109.
+At the higher standard, 70% achieved in reading, 50% in mathematics, and 70% in GPS, while 100% reached the expected standard in science.
+These figures are strong, but the cohort size is only 6, so percentages should be read cautiously.

 There is no formal catchment boundary.
 The school serves East Ilsley, West Ilsley, and surrounding hamlets.
 Admissions are by distance.
 Families should contact West Berkshire LA or the school to understand their distance from the gates and likelihood of a place in the year of interest.